manheicatherine/Northcoder-course/README.md

 Congratulations on passing the entry challenge and taking your first steps towards the Northcoders Bootcamp! 🎉

 We suggest you work through the JavaScript Precourse before moving on to the HTML/CSS Precourse.
-We'd like you to have completed at least the JavaScript Precourse before starting the coding bootcamp. <!-- Take this out?
-Amend? -->
+We'd like you to have completed at least the JavaScript Precourse before starting the coding bootcamp.

 Please follow this README in order.
 The JavaScript Precourse contains a mixture of videos, reading material and challenges covering fundamental skills that we expect you to be comfortable with when you begin the bootcamp. </br>
 To help, we have marked out these sections using emojis: